alfreidben/k-means/README.md

 The K-Means clusters showed some meaningful structure, especially by separating smaller abalones from larger abalones.
 However, the clusters did not perfectly match the true age groups based on Rings.

 The PCA visualization showed a large amount of overlap between the groups.
-This means that while physical measurements alone can give some information about age, they do not accurately separate abalones into age-based clusters.
+This means that while physical measurements alone can give some information about age, they are not enough to accurately separate abalones into age-based clusters.

 ## Skills Demonstrated